mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 parent: lua_manual
 ---

-Most of the Lua types, properties, and functions listed in this reference correspond directly to their C++ API equivalent, users are encourged to take a look at the [C++ Manual](../cpp_manual.html) for more detailed descriptions.
+Most of the Lua types, properties, and functions listed in this reference correspond directly to their C++ API equivalent, users are encouraged to take a look at the [C++ Manual](../cpp_manual.html) for more detailed descriptions.

 All instantiable classes define a `new()` function which returns an object of that particular class.
 With the exception of this `new()` function, all members listed will be member functions.